haguettaz/rusty-snn/README.md

 ```bash
 cargo build --release
 ```

-You can also generate the documentation by running:
+You can access the rusty-snn documentation locally, just build it:
 ```bash
 cargo doc --open
 ```